SPIX23/shaiya-solutions/ep5/item mall/readme.md

-*this is an updated version of the following project*
+*this is a revised version of the following project*

 https://github.com/zidane168/Shaiya-Projects/tree/master/Fix%20Item%20mall%20SQL%202012